Randal Grichuk Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.89).
+- The Reds' 4.89 team ERA ranks 27th among all league pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs allowed (90 total, 1.3 per game).
+- Reds pitchers combine to rank 23rd in baseball in home runs surrendered (94 total, 1.3 per game).

-- Williamson gets the start for the Reds, his seventh of the season.
-He is 1-0 with a 5.40 ERA and 22 strikeouts in 31 2/3 innings pitched.
+- Abbott makes the start for the Reds, his fourth of the season.
+He is 3-0 with a .00 ERA and 12 strikeouts in 17 2/3 innings pitched.

-- The lefty's most recent appearance was on Wednesday against the Kansas City Royals, when he tossed five innings, surrendering three earned runs while allowing seven hits.
+- The left-hander last pitched on Saturday against the Houston Astros, when he threw six scoreless innings while giving up four hits.

-- The 25-year-old has a 5.40 ERA and 6.3 strikeouts per nine innings across six games this season, while giving up a batting average of .260 to opposing hitters.
+- The 24-year-old has a .00 ERA and 6.1 strikeouts per nine innings in three games this season, while allowing a batting average of .161 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.